The bottom surface of a leaf; the underside

 Axes, branches, or leaves arranged in four vertical rows

-The pattern in which xylem and phloem are arranged inside of a plant.
-Usually displayed as the pattern observed in cross-section of the stem.
+The pattern in which the xylem and phloem are arranged inside of a plant.
+Usually displayed as the pattern observed in the cross-section of the stem.

 The pattern in which water conducting cells (xylem) mature within the cross-sectional plane of the stem. e.g. centrarch, endarch, exarch, and mesarch.